December 20, 2015

 Method:

-1. In a medium frying pan heat 2-3 tablespoons of oil, add onions, and saute over medium-high heat until light golden brown.
+1. In a medium frying pan, heat 2-3 tablespoons of oil, add onions, and saute over medium-high heat until light golden brown.
 Add turmeric powder and garlic, saute for another 2-3 minutes.
-Using a slotted spoon, remove fried garlic and onion from oil, set aside.
+Using a slotted spoon, remove fried garlic and onion from oil, and set aside.

 3. Add the green beet leaves, red stems, fried onion, garlic, flour, salt, pepper, cumin, and cayenne.
 Mix thoroughly.

-4. In a large skillet heat 3 tablespoons of oil over medium-high heat, gently pour in the mixture.
+4. In a large skillet, heat 3 tablespoons of oil over medium-high heat, and gently pour in the mixture.
 Reduce the heat to medium-low, cover, and cook for 35-40 minutes.
 There's no need to turn them over.
-This way they'll maintain their gorgeous color and fresh rustic look.
+This way, they'll maintain their gorgeous color and fresh rustic look.

 Serve warm or room temperature with warm bread, salad, mast o khiar, and torshi.

-As I am sure many of you may already know, since I have already shared the news on my Facebook and Instagram page, I was recently chosen by Yahoo Food as their blogger of the week.
-The following three recipes: Zucchini and Yogurt Salad, Fesenjoon, and Khoresh-e Karafs were featured during the week along with a Q&A. I am truly honored and delighted.
+As I am sure many of you may already know, since I have already shared the news on my Facebook and Instagram pages, I was recently chosen by Yahoo Food as their blogger of the week.
+The following three recipes: Zucchini and Yogurt Salad, Fesenjoon, and Khoresh-e Karafs were featured during the week, along with a Q&A. I am truly honored and delighted.

 Enjoy!